wasa4587/simple-webchat/README.md

 Paste one of the urls in your browser i.e. `http://localhost:3000/`

 You should be able to see the chat client

+Open a new browser tab to log in as new user

 ### I didn't have time to
 - Handle websockets via sagas